 After a period of mourning, I started rethinking, planning and studying what to do with this newfound daylight.

 One of the mighty Oak trees was left with an interesting sculptural remnant which I originally planned to keep in remembrance of what had been.
 As usual, I changed my mind as I started designing and replanting.
-I change my mind all the time as I work in my garden.
+Like most gardeners, I change my mind all the time as I work in my garden.

 I decided to plant a Heritage River Birch, Betula nigra “Heritage” in memory of my Uncle Teddy who introduced me to gardening.
 As a child visiting him in Schenectady from my treeless home in Brooklyn, he one day found me peeling the bark from one of his many white birch trees.
-When he asked me to stop as I was pulling the “skin” from the tree and hurting it, I looked around and realized that the entire garden was alive.
+When he asked me to stop as I was pulling the “skin” from the tree and hurting it, I looked around with tears in my eyes and realized that the entire garden was alive.
 I was transformed!